Computer Architecture and Embedded Systems (CAES) Laboratory

 Hardware-assisted secure HPC/data-center scale shared memory: Zeno is a new security-aware scalable architecture for shared, distributed memory, high performance computing (HPC) systems.
 Its micro-architectural support for shared memory enables security-aware data sharing between different processors in a single HPC system without hindering scalability.

-Zeno Architecture: A Secure High-Performance Computing RISC-V Processor Design
+Zeno Processor: A Secure High-Performance Computing RISC-V Processor Design

 The traditional evolution of the HPC field has created an ecosystem where oftentimes a small number of systems would be commissioned by a government agency through a computer system vendor using (i) proprietary intellectual property (IP) blocks and (ii) obscure or rigid system architecture.